-Uniforms are available for purchase at Dennis Uniforms and Anton Uniforms
+Uniforms are available for purchase at Land's End.

 Uniform and Dress Code

 Bottoms:

 - Navy blue dress slacks or shorts with black/brown dress belt (belts are optional for K-1) - Girls may wear school navy skort, skirt, jumper (from vendor) - Dark spandex shorts must be worn under the skirt and jumper.